- optimum (n.)

 - ordinate (v.)

-- 1560s, from Latin ordinatus, past participle of ordinare "arrange, set in order" (see ordain).
+- 1560s, from Latin ordinatus, past participle of ordinare "arrange, set in order," from ordo (genitive ordinis) "row, rank, series, arrangement" (see order (n.)).
 Related: Ordinated; ordinating.

 - ordinate (adj.)

-- late 14c., from Latin ordinatus, past participle of ordinare "arrange, set in order" (see ordain).
+- late 14c., from Latin ordinatus, past participle of ordinare "arrange, set in order," from ordo (genitive ordinis) "row, rank, series, arrangement" (see order (n.)).
 Related: Ordinately.